awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ------
 #### [ PowerShell ]

-To list the aliases for a CMK, use the `KeyId` parameter of the [Get\-KMSAliasList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSAliasList.html) cmdlet\.
+To list the aliases for a KMS key, use the `KeyId` parameter of the [Get\-KMSAliasList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSAliasList.html) cmdlet\.

 ```
-# List the aliases for one CMK
+# List the aliases for one KMS key

 # Replace the following example key ARN with a valid key ID or key ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'